-The additions to E&E assets during the year 2015 of \$69.8 million (2014: \$84.3 million) were comprised of \$55.7 million (2014: \$68.4 million) in Atrush field exploration and appraisal costs, \$11.5 million (2014: \$12.6 million) of capitalised borrowing costs and ShaMaran Group support costs relating to Atrush Block E&E activities totalling \$2.6 million (2014: \$3.3 million).
-In November 2015 \$200.1 million of costs related to the Atrush 2P reserves have been transferred from intangible assets to PP&E.
+The additions to E&E assets during the year 2015 of \$69.8 million were comprised of \$55.7 million in Atrush field exploration and appraisal costs, \$11.5 million of capitalised borrowing costs and general and administrative costs relating to Atrush Block E&E activities totalling \$2.6 million.
+In November 2015 \$410.5 million of costs related to Atrush 2P reserves were transferred from intangible assets to PP&E.